NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 to think: "Oh, I need this, too.
 Damn, it's stale.
 Let's have a look and do something to help out."

-An issue that hasn't been interacted with for 60 days or a PR for 90 days and in the vast majority of cases deserves this hint out of fariness.
+An issue that hasn't been interacted with for 60 days or a PR for 90 days, in the vast majority of cases, deserves this hint out of fariness, honesty and transprency.

-Honesty and transparency are by far more effective than any perceived political correctness (judging by the discussions on RFC 51).

 # Detailed design
 [design]: #detailed-design